tubiz/simplepay-woocommerce-payment-gateway/README.md

 ## Upgrade Notice

-### 2.0.1
+### 2.0.2
-*	Update to this version immediately to fix an issue with the payment token verification url
+* 	This fix an issue with the payment method icon not showing